jrxpress/simple-photo-gallery/readme.txt

 * Upload your photos using the native WordPress uploader.
 * Add as many images as you want to your photo gallery
 * Edit the images and other image properties (example: name, alt text etc).
-* Exclude/include photos which are part of a gallery
+* Exclude/include photos which are part of a gallery.
-* Automatic creation of stylish front end gallery pages
+* Automatic creation of stylish front end gallery pages.
+* Ability to sort your gallery images.
 * Flexible gallery shortcodes which you can apply to any post or page to insert your gallery.

 = Watermarking =